-Suicide Intervention and Prevention Training for Washington Healthcare Professionals (3 CH)
+Suicide Intervention and Prevention Training for Washington Healthcare Professionals (3 Hours)

 Online Continuing Education Course

 3-hour mandatory Suicide Prevention course approved by the Washington State Department of Health.
 The following professions are required to take this three-hour suicide prevention CE on suicide screening and referral: certified counselors and advisers, chemical dependence professionals, chiropractors, occupational therapists and assistants, pharmacists, and physical therapists and assistants.

 Course Price: $30.00

 Contact Hours: 3